 A lot has been said about how lonely it gets being a founder/CEO of a startup company, you can probably pick any Ben Horowitz quote here about the struggle or the cold sweat in the middle of the night and you’d be right.

-Right now it is especially hard to be CEO.
+Right now, it is especially hard to be a CEO.
 Every single person in the organization needs more and different support than they did a month ago.
-I’m personally going through this right now (I’m a first time CEO) and doing the best I can for all of our people.
+I'm personally going through this right now as a first-time CEO, and doing the best I can for all of our people.

-But there is actually one position that can be even more cruel than being CEO.
+But, there is actually one position that can be even crueler than being CEO.
 Being VP of Engineering is lonelier.
-In fact your VP of Dev is probably the loneliest person in your company.
+In fact, your VP of Engineering is probably the loneliest person in your company.

 I remember exactly where it hit me and probably where the seeds of starting LinearB were planted in my head.

 It was one of those Monday mornings after a tough week before.
-I was just appointed to the VP of R&D of a great security startup and was walking into a Monday morning CEO staff meeting.
-One of the latest deployments exploded (and not in a nice way) because of a human error and I was fighting side by side with the team throughout the weekend to restore the situation to the normal state.
+I was just appointed to be VP of R&D at a great security startup and was walking into a Monday morning CEO staff meeting.
+One of the latest deployments exploded (and not in a nice way) because of a human error, and I was fighting side by side with the team throughout the weekend to restore the situation to its normal state.

 The picture was clear in my head then…

 I was not really one of the developers.
 I was once, but not anymore.
-I constantly had to remind the team of the realities of developing software inside a business with goals that are a lot more around revenue, customers and deadlines.
+I constantly had to remind the team of the realities of developing software inside a business with goals that are a lot more around revenue, customers, and deadlines.
 Some of them got it.
-But to many I was now just another executive.
-If they had assigned me an avatar, he would probably would have been wearing a suit, even though I always wear t-shirts.
+But to many, I was now just another executive.
+If they had assigned me an avatar, he would probably have been wearing a suit, even though I always wear t-shirts.

 I was not really an executive either.
 I certainly tried to be.
 I tried to fit in with my new peers.
-I spent hours listening to the VP of Marketing and VP of Sales on what would help drive more business.
-But every time I tried explaining back to them and to my boss (the CEO) how building software at scale is a complex mission that has to maintain a delicate balance between the delivery of new value and the investment in non-functional infrastructures and quality initiatives that will enable the business to keep on moving forward with fast and reasonable pace, I felt that they nodded their head with (fake) understanding and went back to ask about feature delivery dates the next week.
+I spent hours listening to the VP of Marketing and VP of Sales about what would help drive more business.
+But every time I tried explaining to them and to my boss (the CEO) how building software at scale is a complex mission, I felt that they nodded their head with (fake) understanding and went back to ask about feature delivery dates the next week.
+Building software to scale has to maintain a delicate balance between the delivery of new value and the investment in non-functional infrastructures and quality initiatives that will enable the business to keep on moving forward at a fast and reasonable pace.
+This was something I could tell they would never grasp, or even listen to.

 A great translator brings two worlds together that would otherwise never know each other.

 The 2020 Academy Awards showed us a beautiful example of this.
-The Oscars seem like a lifetime ago and yet the image stays fresh in my mind.
+It seems like a lifetime ago, and yet the image stays fresh in my mind.

 A Korean film called Parasite cleaned up several of the major awards including Best Motion Picture.
 It is the first time in the ceremony’s 90+ year history that a non-English language film won the big award.